layilin/SP23-33852/content/_excerpts/making-sugar.md

 - Or lime sufficient granulate the juice: [430]
 - In vain the thickning liquor is effus'd;
 - An heterogeneous, an uncertain mass,
-- And never in thy coolers to condense....
+- And never in thy coolers to condense.
+...

 > VER.
 428. *If too soon they strike,*\] When the Cane-juice is granulated sufficiently, which is known by the Sugar's sticking to the ladle, and roping like a syrup, but breaking off from its edges; it is poured into a cooler, where, its surface being smoothed, the christallization is soon completed.
 This is called *striking*.
 The general precept is to temper high, and strike low.
 When the Muscovado is of a proper consistence, it is dug out of the cooler, and put into hogsheads; this is called *potting*.
 The casks being placed upon staunchions, the melasses drips from them into a cistern, made on purpose, below them, to receive it.
 The Sugar is sufficiently cured, when the hogshead rings upon being struck with a stick; and when the two canes, which are put into every cask, shew no melasses upon them, when drawn out of it.